-Best Things To Do In Cambridge Massachusetts In One Day
+Best Things To Do and See In Cambridge Massachusetts In One Day

 Cambridge is home to the renowned Harvard University (where you'll be wrapped in red brick) and the Massachusetts Institute of Technology ("MIT") (where you can admire eclectic modern architecture).